 - Traffic control

 - First aid and CPR

 - Monitoring City-sponsored events

 Additional criteria can be found in the VOP Program Description.
-Anyone interested in applying for the VOP program must submit a Civilian Volunteer Application.
-For questions about the Malibu VOP program, contact Malibu VOP Team Leader Mark Russo at email@example.com.
+Anyone interested in applying to the VOP program, or seeking more information, can contact the Malibu VOP Team Leader Mark Russo at firstname.lastname@example.org.